Spectrum of Duodenal & Small Intestinal Diseases in Quetta: A Hospital-Based Study

 Abstract

-Objective: To determine the spectrum of inflammatory and neoplastic diseases affecting the duodenum and small intestine in patients presenting to a tertiary care hospital in Quetta.
+Objective: To determine the spectrum of inflammatory and neoplastic diseases affecting the duodenum and small intestine in patients presenting at a tertiary care hospital in Quetta, Balochistan.

-Methodology: This retrospective observational study was conducted at a tertiary care hospital in Quetta from April 2021 to January 2025.
-A total of 152 patients of all ages and both genders who underwent duodenal or small intestinal biopsy were included.
-Only cases with complete clinical, endoscopic, and histopathological data were analyzed.
-Histological assessment was performed on endoscopic biopsies, incisional biopsies, and excision specimens.
+Methodology: This is a retrospective observational study.
+It was conducted in a tertiary care hospital from April 2021 to January 2025 in Quetta.
+A total of 152 patients of all ages and both genders who underwent duodenal or small intestinal biopsy were included in the study.
+Those cases with complete clinical, endoscopic, and histopathological data were analyzed.
+Histological findings of endoscopic biopsies, incisional biopsies, and excision specimens were assessed.
 Celiac disease was classified using the Marsh classification.
-Data analysis was carried out using SPSS version 20.
-Associations between variables were assessed using Chi-square and Fisher’s exact tests, with statistical significance set at p<0.05.
+Data was analysed using SPSS version 20.
+Associations between variables were calculated using Chi-square and Fisher’s exact tests.
+Statistical significance was set at p<0.05.

 Results: The mean age of patients was 31.53 ± 13.81 years, with a male predominance (70.4%).
-Anemia (39.5%) and chronic diarrhea (19.1%) were the most common presenting symptoms.
+The most common presenting symptoms were anemia (39.5%) and chronic diarrhea (19.1%).
 Inflammatory and benign conditions accounted for 95.4% of cases, while malignant lesions comprised 4.6%.
-Chronic non-specific inflammation was the most frequent histopathological finding (61.2%).
-Celiac disease was diagnosed in 19.7% of cases, predominantly in males, with Marsh stage 1 and stage 3b being the most common subtypes.
-Giardiasis and Meckel’s diverticulum were each identified in 1.3% of cases.
-Among malignant lesions, adenocarcinoma was the most common (2%), followed by intestinal lymphomas and gastrointestinal stromal tumors.
+The most common histopathological finding was chronic non-specific inflammation (61.2%).
+Celiac disease was reported in 19.7% of cases, predominantly in males, with Marsh stage 1 and stage 3b being the most common subtypes.
+Giardiasis and Meckel’s diverticulum were each diagnosed in 1.3% of cases.
+Adenocarcinoma was most common malignant lesion (2%), followed by intestinal lymphomas and gastrointestinal stromal tumors (GISTs).

-Conclusion: Inflammatory conditions, particularly chronic non-specific inflammation and celiac disease, represent the majority of duodenal and small intestinal pathologies in this region.
+Conclusion: Inflammatory conditions, especially chronic non-specific inflammation and celiac disease, represent the majority of duodenal and small intestinal pathologies in this area.
 Although uncommon, malignant lesions remain clinically significant.
-Histopathological evaluation of biopsies plays a crucial role in accurate diagnosis and appropriate management.
+Histopathological examination of biopsies plays a crucial role in accurate diagnosis and appropriate management.

 Published